grizhlieCodes/pocketbase-template/README.md

 1. Click "Deploy on Railway" above
 2. Add a volume (see below)
+3. Add environment variables for admin account (see below)
-3. Generate a domain
+4. Generate a domain
-4. Visit `/_/` to create your admin account
+5. Login at `/_/`

 ## Add Persistent Storage